Make the ultimate defensive play

 Yet, as this survey shows, there’s a need for greater education around individual risk factors, which cancers can be screened for, who is eligible, and why it’s critical to detect cancer early through regular screening—because every cancer detected earlier is a chance to save a life.

-When caught and treated early (stage 1), almost 100% of people with breast or prostate cancer survive beyond 5 years
+When caught and treated early (Stage 1), almost 100% of people with breast or prostate cancer survive beyond

 Have you gotten your Body Checked